 Indeed, I tried the new firmware on my XR500 -- the same one I used for the review three years ago --, and the process took just about five minutes.
 After that, it seems the new OS on the XR500 has better responsiveness than on the XR1000.

 You can download the latest firmware right now via this link and update the router manually.
 The firmware is free.

 Altnatetively, you can wait for a few days and perform the update via the Firmware Update Assistant section of the XR500's web interface.

-DumaOS 3.0 has significant differences from the previous version — it’s a new OS entirely.
-As a result, and many settings of the DumaOS 2.0 will not stick and can even cause issues.
+DumaOS 3.0 has significant differences from the previous version -- it's a new OS entirely.
+As a result, many settings of the DumaOS 2.0 will not stick and can even cause issues.

 On top of that, the functionalities and names of many settings and features have changed, too, and you'll run into different errors when browsing the new OS' interface using the old settings.